NexusWarp/random-number-generator/README.md

-# random number generator using javascript
+# random number generator using javascript.